CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 - More complex user interface

 ##  Vision statement
-FOR teachers, people without reliable internet, communicator, and more WHO need a way to quickly and reliably transfer files to near-by recipients, THE Fileshare mobile app is a bluetooth driven app THAT sets up a file sharing network from one phone to others via bluetooth.
+FOR people without reliable internet/cell service and others WHO need a way to quickly and reliably transfer files to near-by recipients, THE file sharing mobile app is a Bluetooth driven app THAT sets up a file sharing network from one phone to others via bluetooth.

-UNLIKE Android Nearby Share, users can choose to listen in so that the files arent available to everyone.
-This leads to a pseudo-community-privacy file share channel.
-OUR app allows for simple file transfer between expecting parties who need the data quickly.
+UNLIKE other Bluetooth file transfering solutions, users can route their files through other devices to increase the physical range of file sharing capabilities.
+This leads to a pseudo-community-privacy file sharing channel.
+OUR app allows for reliable file transfer between expecting parties who may not have other file transferring options.

 ##  Feature list
 * Two screen UI